ramonpzg/agri_challenge/discussion.md

 ### 5.1 Approach 1

-Since we already have labelled images with a class and the coordinates for the bounding box around the spores with a decease, we would start with object detection classification model that predicts the class.
-This model could be a R-CNN or Regional-based Convolutional Neural Network (ok but not the best), or a YOLO (You Only Look Once) algorithm (preferred) since it splits the image into grids and it learns not only the class available but also the position of the bouding box.
+Since we already have labeled images with a class and the coordinates for the bounding box around the spores with the decease, we would start with an object detection classification model that predicts the class.
+This model could be an R-CNN or Regional-based Convolutional Neural Network (ok but not the best), or a YOLO (You Only Look Once) algorithm (preferred) since it splits the image into grids and it learns not only the class available but also the position of the bounding box.

 ### 5.2 Approach 2

-The second approach we could take is the one describe in the TL;DR above.
+The second approach we could take is the one described in the TL;DR above.
 This involved a segmentation model, followed by some grouping to create new images that would then be passed through a CNN for classification.
-After some experimentation, we would evaluate the results and pick the best parametrized pipeline to put in production.
+After some experimentation, we would evaluate the results and pick the best-parametrized pipeline to put in production.

 ### 5.3 Approach 3